 One big caveat: the option for a spouse to become the owner is allowed only if the spouse was the sole beneficiary.

 The least likely choice for spouses is to disinherit the IRA, thus becoming neither owner nor beneficiary.
-This might happen in a wealthy family in which the spouse does not need additional taxable income but instead wishes to change places with the contingent beneficiary and provide withdrawals over a longer period to the kids or grandkids.
+This might happen in a wealthy family in which the spouse does not need additional taxable income but instead wishes to change places with the contingent beneficiary and provide withdrawals over a more extended period to the kids or grandkids.

 When anyone other than a spouse inherits an IRA, that person’s only choice is to be a beneficiary.
-In that case, recipients can: (1) make a trustee-to-trustee transfer of the inherited IRA, and (2) make sure to title the new IRA in the deceased owner’s name for the benefit of themselves as beneficiary.
+In that case, recipients must: (1) make a trustee-to-trustee transfer of the inherited IRA, and (2) make sure to title the new IRA in the deceased owner’s name for the benefit of themselves as beneficiary.
 This provides beneficiaries the option of stretching the withdrawals out over their lifetimes and hopefully lessening the tax burden.

 The beneficiary pays no taxes when this is done, but must pay taxes when distributions begin.
 However, there is no 10% penalty on any distributions.
 Moreover, when and how beneficiaries receive the first distributions is critical.
-Beneficiaries must begin taking distributions within the year following the death of the IRA owner.
+Beneficiaries must start taking distributions within the year following the death of the IRA owner.
 The amount they must take gets figured on their life expectancy in that year.

 For example, if beneficiaries are age 50, their life expectancy is 34.2 years.
 To figure out the amount they need to withdraw, they divide 34.2 into the value their share of the IRA had been at the start of the year.
 The following year, they subtract one year, thus dividing the new balance by 33.2.

 If the beneficiary fails to take this amount out, the only option is to withdraw the entire account by December 31 of the fifth year following the death of the beneficiary’s spouse.